-Company formation in Sweden is performed on the basis of some rather standard actions.
-Company incorporation in Sweden includes drafting the articles of association, the passport copies, the specimen signatures and other forms obtained from the company registration office.
+Company formation in Sweden is performed on the basis of some rather standard actions and includes drafting the articles of association, the passport copies, the specimen signatures and other forms obtained from the company registration office.

 etc. We provide incorporation services for opening firms in many European countries, such as Italy or Germany.

 Steps required to set up a company in Sweden